Artist's book

-Artists' books (or book arts or book objects) are works of art that utilize the form of the book.
-They are often published in small editions, though they are sometimes produced as one-of-a-kind objects.
+Artists' books (or book art or book objects) are works of art that engage with and transform the form of a book.
+Some are mass-produced with multiple editions, and some in small editions, while others are produced as one-of-a-kind objects.

+There is no single definition of an artist's book, and formulating a definition is cumbersome and subject to debate.
+Importantly, the creation of artists' books incorporates a variety of formats and genres.
+They have a complex history, with a particular focus and growth in contemporary artist movements.
+They also have recently grown in popularity, especially in art institutions, and have become popular in art library reference workshops.
+The exact definition and usage of artists' books has become more fluid and porous alongside the growth in popularity of artists' books.

 Overview

 Artists' books have employed a wide range of forms, including the traditional Codex form as well as less common forms like scrolls, fold-outs, concertinas or loose items contained in a box.
 Artists have been active in printing and book production for centuries, but the artist's book is primarily a late 20th-century form.
 Book forms were also created within earlier movements, such as Dada, Constructivism, Futurism, and Fluxus.

+One suggested definition of an artist's book is as follows:

-Artists' books are made for a variety of reasons.
-An artist book is generally interactive, portable, movable and easily shared.
-Some artists books challenge the conventional book format and become sculptural objects.
-Artists' books may be created in order to make art accessible to people outside of the formal contexts of galleries or museums.
+Generally, an artist's book is interactive, portable, movable, and easily shared.
+Some artists' books challenge the conventional book format and become sculptural objects.
+Artists' books also may be created in order to make art accessible to people outside of the formal contexts of galleries or museums.

 Artists' books can be made from a variety of materials, including found objects.
-The Mexican artist Ulises Carrión understood artists' books as autonomous forms that are not reduced only to text, as in a traditional book.
+The VCU Book Arts LibGuide writes that the following methods and practices are common (but certainly not the only methods) in artists' book production: